Kyle Killen: Early life and education

 Killen was born in Chicago and moved with his family to Burleson, Texas when he was three.
 He is a graduate of the film school at the University of Southern California.

 Career

 Killen is the creator of the short-lived series Lone Star and Awake.
 He recently created the drama series Mind Games for ABC.
 He also wrote the feature film The Beaver, filmed in 2009 and released in 2011.
 It was directed by Jodie Foster and starred Jodie Foster and Mel Gibson.
 A second film written by Killen, 2013's Scenic Route, was directed by Kevin and Michael Goetz.
 His directorial debut is Mind Gamess season finale As God Is My Witness.
-In June, 2016, Killen revised Jeremy Slater's draft of Netflix's adaptation of Death Note.
+In 2016, Killen was hired to revise Jeremy Slater's draft of Netflix's adaptation of Death Note.
 On June 28, 2018, Killen was hired as showrunner and executive producer of the Halo series.
 On June 25, 2021, Killen left the role of showrunner and executive producer of the Halo series.